TinyMan/node-jeanne/README.md

 yarn
 ```

-Then, you'll need API-keys for youtube and google-speech (https://github.com/gillesdemey/google-speech-v2).
+Then, you need API-keys for youtube and google-speech (https://github.com/gillesdemey/google-speech-v2).
 They should be placed in `keys/api-keys.json`.
 The file should look like this:
 ```json
 {
     "youtube": "your-key-here",